aldojs/aldo/README.md

-`Aldo` is yet another library to build Node.js web applications. it's goal is to provide a secure and solid foundation for your projects, a fast execution and a fluent API.
+`Aldo` is yet another library to build Node.js web applications.

-It uses the best parts of `Koa`, `Express` and `Fastify` to make building restful applications fun and easy.
+It uses the best parts of `Koa` and `Express` to provide a fast engine for your web projects.

 ## Installation
 ```bash